atom/atom/docs/creating-a-theme.md

      that have been already been defined.
   1. When you're ready update the `README.md` and include an example screenshot of your new theme in action.
-1. Open a terminal, find your new theme's directory, initialize the git repository and push it to repository on  GitHub.
+1. Open a terminal to your new theme directory
-1. Once you're ready for others to use your theme, run `apm publish` from within that directory to make it available.
+  1. Run `apm link` to install it locally.
+  1. Reload Atom (`cmd-r`) and your theme should now be applied.
+  1. To publish, initialize a git repository, push to GitHub, and run `apm publish`.

 ## Interface Themes